javadba/tabl/README.rst

 * Python 2.7.14; numpy 1.14.0

-Contributing to Tabel
+Contributing to Tabl
 =====================
-Tabel is perfect already, no more contributions needed.
+Tabl is perfect already, no more contributions needed.
 Just kidding!

 See the repository for filing issues and proposing enhancements.